harveshvaran/ftp82_laptop/WEEK7.md

 # Week #7

     * Sprint goals
-       * Jira Task: To start on the web interface and complete the basic screens - login/dashboard screens
+       * GITHUB Project Board Task: To start on the web interface and complete the basic screens - login/dashboard screens

 STEPS TO CREATE BASIC SCREENS IN ANGULAR
 DAY-1